Graph Reconstruction via MIS Queries: Conclusion

 \section{Conclusion}

 In this paper, we initiated the study of the \textsf{GR} problem using an \textsf{MIS} oracle.
-We gave a randomized algorithm that reconstructs a graph with maximum degree $\Delta$ using $O(\Delta^2 \log n)$ queries, and a deterministic query algorithm that uses $O(\Delta^3 \log n)$ queries.
-We also proved that $\Omega(\Delta^2)$ queries are necessary, and that $\Omega(\log n)$ queries are needed even if the input graph is an $n$-vertex cycle.
+We gave a non-adaptive randomized algorithm that reconstructs a graph with maximum degree $\Delta$ using $O(\Delta^2 \log n)$ queries, and a non-adaptive deterministic query algorithm that uses $O(\Delta^3 \log(\frac{n}{\Delta}))$ queries.
+Both these algorithms require advanced knowledge of $\Delta$ in order to operate, which is unavoidable.
+We showed that both algorithms can be turned into adaptive algorithms with $O(\log \Delta)$ rounds of adaptivity and a similar number of queries that do not require advanced knowledge of $\Delta$.
+We also proved that, for adaptive randomized algorithms, $\Omega(\Delta^2)$ queries are necessary, and that such algorithms require $\Omega(\log n)$ queries even if the input graph is an $n$-vertex cycle.
+Furthermore, we showed that non-adaptive deterministic query algorithms require $\Omega(\Delta^3 / \log^2(\Delta))$ queries, which renders our deterministic algorithm optimal up to poly-log factors.

-We conclude with two open problems: \begin{enumerate} \item Is there an algorithm that requires only $O(\Delta^2 + \log n)$ queries or can we prove a stronger lower bound than $\Omega(\Delta^2)$? \item Our deterministic query algorithm uses $O(\Delta^3 \log n)$ queries.
-Can we reduce its dependency on $\Delta$ to $\Delta^2$? \end{enumerate}
+While, up to lower order terms, the \textsf{MIS} query complexity of \textsf{GR} is settled for randomized algorithms and for non-adaptive deterministic algorithms, it is unclear whether there are adaptive deterministic algorithms that are stronger than non-adaptive deterministic algorithms.
+More concretely, is there an adaptive deterministic query algorithm that requires fewer than $O(\Delta^3 \log(\frac{n}{\Delta}))$ queries?